 Most doctors recommend the ‘sleep on side (SOS)’ sleep position for pregnant women during all three trimesters.
 The left side is considered best, since this helps prevent the uterus from putting pressure on the liver.
 This can also a improves circulation to the heart, kidneys and fetus, which can help cut down on snoring, gagging and other effects of sleep apnea.
 For extra comfort, place pillows between the knees, under the stomach and behind the lower back.

 Women who choose the SOS sleep position may want to reconsider their mattress choice.
-Traditional innerspring mattresses have a bouncy feel, which minimizes spinal support and can lead to back pain.
+Traditional innerspring mattresses have a bouncy feel, which minimizes spinal support and can lead to back pain, but fortunately there are some of the best rated inversion tables that can help back pain go away, you can also visit Gavin Routledge Osteopathic Clinic to get a better diagnosis.
 Alternatively, mattresses made of ultra-soft materials like latex or memory foam are designed to conform to the sleeper’s body and form a cradle-like impression in the sleep surface that targets pressure points, aligns the spine and alleviates back and shoulder pain.
 Memory foam and latex mattresses are also recommended for side sleepers, as opposed to innersprings, which are usually the most comfortable option for people that sleep on their backs.

 The right dietary choices can greatly improve a pregnant woman’s sleep cycle.
 If morning sickness arises, some light salty foods like pretzels, popcorn and nuts can reduce the nausea symptoms.
 Cutting out spicy and fried food can reduce the risk of heartburn; additionally, avoiding carbonated drinks may prevent early leg cramps.